|Mature Height:||6 to 10 feet|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting.
 Provides nectar sources for pollinators.
 Great winter interest due to the flower clusters.|

-Japanese Andromeda Forest Flame Pieris for Sale Online
+Pieris Forest Flame Shrubs for Sale Online

-The Leaves of Pieris Forest Flame start out brilliant red, then change to creamy pink.
+The Leaves of Pieris Forest Flame start out brilliant red, then changes to creamy pink.
 The colorful new foliage provides a beautiful backdrop for the profusion of pure white blooms in the spring.
 As the leaves mature they turn a wonderful dark green.

 Forest Flame Pieris provides a burst of bright red new leaves in spring, which gradually mature to pink, cream and then green.
 These contrast beautifully with pretty white spring flowers.